Drop off time with a child who is suddenly crying at school is heart-wrenching. Follow these simple best practices for tear-free school days.

 And ask them for their advice.
 They’ve been doing this for years and have seen all sorts of kids come and go.
 They can give you tips they’ve seen work with other kids that can work with yours.

 No parent wants to see their child upset and crying at school.
-We all wish our kids took to school like a champ, but rest assured that your child’s behavior is normal and doesn’t make her any worse than the next child.
+We all wish our kids took to school like a champ, but rest assured that your child’s behavior is normal and doesn’t make her any worse than the next.

 “Knowing her behavior is normal, though frustrating, will give you the patience you need.
 You won’t hold the same expectations from her as you would another adult.
 You feel reassured that her crying at school is actually normal for her age, and that she’s still learning how to manage her emotions.”

-Instead, focus on keeping your goodbyes quick and confident.
-The more confident you leave—and consistently come back—the more secure she’ll feel.
-After a while, she’ll start to mirror your behavior and feel just as confident about school as you do.
+Instead, focus on keeping your goodbyes quick and calm.
+The more confidently you leave—and consistently come back—the more secure she’ll feel.
+After a while, she’ll start to mirror your behavior and feel just as good about school as you do.